Allex191/ap-skills-snake/README.md

 ## A.P.
 Skills Snake Game

-A snake game which starts with collecting my current programming skills.
+A snake game which has the story of my current journey as a self-taught dev.

 #### Tech Stack

-Typescript ,Styled-Components, NextJs, Redux, Redux-Saga
+Typescript ,Styled-Components, NextJs, Redux,

 ## Live Demo